phoible/dev/raw-data/FEATURES/README.md

 ## NOTES

-changed "0" values to "-" values for features "front" and "back" for segments k, g, kp, gb, x, ɣ, ʟ, ŋ, kx, and gɣ.
+For segments k, g, kp, gb, x, ɣ, ʟ, ŋ, kx, and gɣ, we changed "0" values to "-" values for features "front" and "back".
 This is consistent with the textual description in Hayes's book (page 87), but corrects typographical errors in his charts (pages 96-97).
-Front and back values for ɰ and ɧ are not explicitly described in Hayes nor included in his charts, but by inference ɧ has also been changed from 0front 0back to -front -back (by analogy with x), and ɰ changed to -front +back (by analogy with ɯ). --drm
+Front and back values for ɰ and ɧ are not explicitly described in Hayes nor included in his charts, but by inference ɧ has also been changed from 0front 0back to -front -back (by analogy with x), and ɰ changed to -front +back (by analogy with ɯ).

 ## voicing